 - Protocol details, cipher suites, handshake simulation

 It tests the website’s SSL certificate on multiple servers to make sure the test results are accurate.

 Test results provide detailed technical information; advisable to use for system administrator, auditor, web security engineer to know and fix for any weak parameters.

-SSL Checker let you quickly identify if a chain certificate is properly implemented.
-Great idea to proactively test after SSL cert implementation to ensure chain certificate is not broken.
+SSL Checker lets you quickly identify if a chain certificate is implemented correctly.
+Great idea to proactively test after SSL cert implementation to ensure the chain certificate is not broken.

-SSL Store got some other tool which might be useful like:
+SSL Store has some other tools that might be useful like:

 - CSR Decoder – view the CSR to ensure provided information like CN, OU, O, etc. is correct.

 - SSL Converter – very handy if you need to convert your existing certificate in a different format.